-Student Success Center staff provides in-depth, handson guidance and assistance to first-time community college students who require preparation courses, who need assistance in locating and utilizing campus/community resourced,, and who need help with academic progress.
+Student Success Center staff provides in-depth, handson guidance and assistance to first-time community college students who require preparation courses, who need assistance in locating and utilizing campus/community resources and who need help with academic progress.

-AmeriCorps College Completion Coaches assist all first year students with tools to help guide students one-on-one with:
+Advisors and student mentors assist first-year students with tools to help guide them one-on-one with:

-- career and major exploration,
+- career and major exploration/confirmation

-- risk factor identification and campus resources to address those risks,
+- risk factor identification and campus resources to address those risks

-- financial aid and scholarship opportunity,
+- financial aid and scholarship opportunity

-- study skills assistance, and
+- study skills assistance

 - student engagement in college life /classroom experience

 The Student Success Center actively monitors student progress through Early Alert Messages, mid-semester grades, and other academic status reports.
-When a report is received, staff will notify the student and assist with resources necessary to help the student get back on track.
+When a report is received, the staff notify the student and assist with the resources necessary to help the student get back on track.